Root Canal Treatment is a dental procedure that removes the nerve or dental pulp of the tooth.

 Once the root canal therapy is finished your dentist will insist on placing a dental crown over the tooth to assist in protecting the tooth in the longer term.

 The cost of Root Canal Treatment will vary according to the number of root canals present in a tooth.
 All patients will receive a detailed treatment plan and estimate of fees prior to any treatment commencing.
-Feel free to call and book your first complimentary consultation with Dr Singh to discuss your options and payment options.
+Feel free contact us on 38783384 and book your consultation with Dr Singh to discuss your options and payment options.